Pele Voncujovi Reads “Origin Story”

-Pele read Kazim Ali’s “Origin Story” on November 10, as part of an NER Out Loud event at Middlebury College.
-“Origin Story” was originally published in NER Vol. 38, No. 1 (2017).
+Pele Voncujovi read Kazim Ali’s “Origin Story” on November 10, as part of an NER Out Loud event at Middlebury College.
+“Origin Story” was originally published in NER Vol. 38, No. 1 (2017) and is available to read online here.

 Pele Voncujovi ’19 was born in Japan to Ghanaian father and a Japanese mother.
 His family moved to Ghana when he was nine months old and lived there for most of Pele’s childhood.
 When he was sixteen, he went to the United World College in Costa Rica for the last two years of high school and now he’s here.
 Pele was never a big fan of poetry growing up, but after doing Oratory Now, he began to appreciate it a lot more and is trying to challenge himself with this opportunity.